 Presents the topic in mathematics necessary for a later study of calculus.
-Stresses graphing of functions, and covers exponential, logarithmic and trigonometric functions, complex numbers, theory of equations, binomial theorem, linear algebra, sequences, inverse functions, and topics in analytic geometry including conics and vector algebra.
+Stresses graphing of functions, and covers exponential, logarithmic and trigonometric functions, complex numbers, theory of equations, binomial theorem, matrices, sequences, series, inverse functions, and topics in analytic geometry including conics and vector algebra.